Gillian Lynn Theatre

-Built on the site of the Winter Garden Theatre, the New London Theatre is the only modern theatre in London’s West End theatre district.
+Built on the site of the Winter Garden Theatre which was designed by architect Frank Matcham in 1911 and closed in 1960.
+The New London Theatre is the only modern theatre in London’s West End theatre district.
 Located in Covent Garden, it is a little off the beaten track, although quite close to the famous Theatre Royal Drury Lane.

 The New London Theatre was designed by architect Paul Tvrtkovic, assisted by famed stage designer Sean Kenny.
 The entrance is on Parker Street, where there is a spacious foyer with the booking office.
 Upstairs, there is another large foyer and bar area, with a plate glass wall overlooking the street.